Whiplash Injuries After an Accident In Clearwater, Florida

 How Does Whiplash Occur During a Car Accident?

 Whiplash occurs when the abrupt force of an accident causes the head to jerk back and forth rapidly.
 It causes the muscles and tendons in the neck to stretch quickly, which may result in small tears.
-Whiplash may occur for several reasons.
+These injuries can occur for many reasons, including contact sports and horseback riding.
+However, whiplash after a car accident is the most common cause.
+If you've suffered a car accident, ensure that you seek medical treatment right away for your immediate symptoms, as well as to rule out more severe injuries.

 Inadequate Head and Neck Support

 Many vehicles do not offer adequate head and neck support for all passengers.
 Short passengers, whose heads may not reach the right spot on the headrest, and tall passengers, who may have no neck support, may have a greater risk of suffering whiplash injuries in a car accident.
-Many vehicle designers do not provide adequate head and neck support for all passengers, which may increase the risk of whiplash injuries.
+Many vehicle designers do not provide adequate head and neck support for all passengers, which may increase the risk of neck injury and whiplash.

 Gender and Body Composition

 Female drivers are more likely to suffer from whiplash injuries than male drivers.
-They may generally have less muscle mass in the neck, which can cause more severe injury in the event of many types of accidents.
-Crash testing performed on male dummies, the most common method, may not offer an adequate look at what will happen to a female body in the event of a crash.
+They may generally have less muscle mass, which can cause more severe injury to the neck muscles in many types of accidents.
+Manufacturers are not required to test vehicle safety on female dummy models.
+However, crash testing performed on male dummies may not offer an adequate look at what will happen to a female body in the event of a crash.

 Symptoms of Whiplash

 Whiplash can cause a great deal of suffering.
 Even minor cases of whiplash can cause neck pain and stiffness.
 That pain may worsen with neck movement, making it very difficult for patients with whiplash to engage in their normal daily activities.
-Furthermore, they may notice a loss of overall range of motion, making it difficult for patients to turn their heads or engage in normal activities.
+Furthermore, they may notice a loss of overall range of motion, causing pain while turning one's head and making it difficult to engage in normal activities.

-Whiplash can also cause considerable pain, including headaches or pain in the shoulders, arms, and back.
-It may also lead to feelings of tingling or numbness, weakness in the arms or hands, or dizziness.
+In addition to severe pain, many whiplash injuries include headaches, muscle spasms, or pain in the shoulders, arms, and back.
+Other common symptoms involve tingling or numbness, weakness in the arms or hands, or dizziness.
 These symptoms can interfere substantially with daily life, meaning that patients with whiplash may have to take it easy for a long time before returning to normal.

-For most patients with whiplash, pain and weakness will resolve within a few weeks.
-However, some patients may note more severe symptoms and more ongoing pain.
+For most patients with whiplash, the pain and weakness will resolve within a few weeks.
+However, some patients may note more severe symptoms and chronic neck pain long after the crash.

-Some patients may note that pain lingers long after the initial whiplash injury, which may cause intense suffering for the victim.
+Some patients with whiplash or injury to the neck suffer lingering pain long after the initial injury occurs.
 In addition, some patients may notice a severely limited range of motion, which can interfere with the ability to return to work or resume normal activities.
 Some patients may have ongoing chronic pain after a whiplash injury.

-Most of the time, doctors start treating whiplash by recommending rest, heat or cold, and over-the-counter pain medications, all of which can help ease the immediate symptoms of whiplash and allow the body to recover.
-However, patients with extreme cases of whiplash may require additional treatment.
+To treat whiplash, your doctor may recommend at-home treatment that includes pain medication, rest, and heat or cold.
+All of these can help ease the immediate symptoms and allow the body to recover.
+However, patients with extreme cases may require additional whiplash treatment.

 Those patients may need:

 - Prescription pain relievers and muscle relaxants.
-Prescription medications can make it much easier to manage pain symptoms, but they may also add to the cost of recovery for the patient.
+Prescription pain medication can make it much easier to manage pain symptoms, but they may also add to the cost of recovery for the patient.

 - Injections to alleviate pain.
 Injections intended to relieve pain can numb the injured area and make it possible for patients with whiplash to complete physical therapy without making symptoms worse.